ColinLeverger/eigenfaces-matlab/README.md

 - If you want to do the learning independently:
     + Load the function "./tests/do_learning.m"
     + `usage: [image_loaded] = do_learning(number_of_images,randomize,size_E)`
-        * `randomize` is a boolean; it will create a database with randomly (or not) images.
+        * `randomize` is a boolean; it will create a database with randomly loaded (or not) images.
 Note that a trace of loaded images is kept.
 - If you want to test an image separately:
     + Load the function "./tests/test_learning.m"
     + `usage: [first_candidate_class] = test_learning(path,size_of_db)`